projectblacklight/blacklight-gallery/README.md

   `bundle exec rake`

 ### Solr
-- the default solr port is at 8983
+- The default solr port is at 8983

 ## Contributing